zacharydanger/leftnode.com/_posts/2012-06-29-symfony2-restful-bundle.md

         // ...
     }

 Aside from that, the `Entity` class is very basic.
-Most developers end up writing their own base Doctrine Entity classes, and this bundle's class is a great starting point.
+Most developers end up writing their own base Doctrine Entity classes, and this bundles class is a great starting point.

 #### `RestfulController` Class
 The crux of this bundle is the `RestfulController` class.
-This class extends Symfony's `Controller` class.
+This class extends Symfony2's `Controller` class.
 The `RestfulController` class provides several key pieces of functionality to make writing a RESTful API in Symfony easy.